Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

     "max_distance_from_center": 128
     ```

 -   `dimension_padding`: (optional) How close to the world height and depth limits pieces of the structure can get before being terminated.
 Must be a positive number.
 Top and bottom can be set separately.
+Defaults to 0.

     <CodeHeader>minecraft:jigsaw</CodeHeader>